reymundokunnn/team-speedrunners-django-system/README.md

 ---

-## ❗ When a Merge Conflict Happens
+## When a Merge Conflict Happens...

 A conflict happens when: